Nelsonimasme/-Spotify-2023-Global-Music-Trends-Analysis-/README.md

 At the artist level, a few global superstars dominate the charts, consistently producing multiple high-streaming tracks.
 Their dominance reflects not only musical appeal but also the impact of branding, fanbase strength, and industry influence.

 In summary, **high-energy tracks from top global artists drive the majority of streams**, and future playlist strategies should prioritize these songs while still including select medium-energy tracks for variety.

+The analysis also shows that a few global superstars dominate streaming, with **The Weeknd, Taylor Swift, and Ed Sheeran** leading the charts by a wide margin.
+This highlights the strong influence of established artists on global music trends in 2023.

 ---